babafunke/BabaFunkeInvoiceManager/README.md

 * Create a local.settings.json file and include the key/value pairs for the configs in the Startup.cs file

 # Background
-For more on the project's background and walkthrough, read the post [Creating an Automated Invoice Manager for Mama Funke](https://daddycreates.com/creating-an-automated-invoice-manager-for-mama-funke/)
+For more on the project's background and walkthrough, read the post [Creating more Family time with an Automated Invoice Manager](https://daddycreates.com/creating-an-automated-invoice-manager-for-mama-funke/)